Finalist for the 2016 John W. Dafoe book prize for non-fiction

 Winner of the 2015 Errol Sharpe book prize

 There is sudden interest in my 1986 article, Class, Nationality and the Roots of the Branch Plant Economy.
 Something in the zeitgeist?
+Perhaps it’s because the pandemic has shown the importance of governments protecting the national public interest.
 Click to read below:

 WHO I AM